empathicqubit/vscode-cc65-debugger/README.md

 - **name**: The name in the debug dropdown menu.
 - **request**: `launch` will launch, `attach` will attach.
 - **type**: Always `cc65-vice` for this debugger.
-- **buildCwd**: The working directory for your build command.
+- **build**: Attributes for the build command.
 You need this for attachment as well, so the debugger can find relative paths in your debug file.

 Required for attach mode only: